 In some cases (for example: Business development department), an end user may have access to more than one BU Department Codes.
 In that case, the pool of CRMs and deals associated with the list of BU Department codes should be brought up by the user during simulation for a given entity.
 CRM allocation is done for the pool of deals and CRM.

+Simulation States

+A simulation can be in one of the following states:

+Draft: Simulation is created, but has not been submitted yet.
+An example could be a user selecting a borrower, entering deal and CRM, but leaving the tool before running the simulation.

+In Progress: Simulation is submitted to the ECL API but response has not been received yet.

+Completed: Simulation results have been received from the ECL API and stored

+Failed: Simulated is submitted to ECL API.
+Either an error has been received from the service or the request timed out.

+Following table shows which action is available for each simulation state and behavior.